Beyond Trotterization: Variational Product Formulas for Quantum Simulation: Methodology

 \subsection{Repeated evolution over multiple time periods}

 In digital quantum simulation (DQS), it is often necessary to simulate systems over evolution times $t$ that exceed the time scales where a given ansatz remains accurate.
-Within the standard Trotter-Suzuki (TS) framework, the time-evolution operator can be approximated as
+In other words, $t$ is large enough that the normalized error $\frac{1}{2\sqrt{\mathcal{D}}} | e^{-itH} - U_a(t) |_F$ exceeds the acceptable error bound, where $\mathcal{D}$ is the Hilbert‑space dimension.
+Within the standard Trotter-Suzuki (TS) framework, the time-evolution operator in such a scenario can be approximated as